mahmoud/clastic/README.rst

 downright tedious task.

 One of Clastic's most defining features may well be its interpretation of middleware.
-As opposed to simple pre- and post- request hooks, Clastic middlewares use real function-nesting scope.
-Furthermore, are dependency-checked to minimize breakage caused by ordering or accidental omission.
+As opposed to simple pre- and post-request hooks, Clastic middlewares use real function-nesting scope.
+Furthermore, middlewares are dependency-checked to minimize breakage caused by ordering or accidental omission.

 Flow
 ^^^^